 This slow cooker apple crisp is the perfect dessert that you can get cooking ahead of time.
 If you love tender apples topped off with a crunchy oat mix, then you will enjoy this dish.

 There are plenty of ways you’re able to cook this dish but doing it in the slow cooker frees up time and reduces a bit of stress since it will be fine if you have it cooking for longer than the required time.
 Unlike in the oven where you will end up with a burnt topping.

 I love having my apple crisp with either some thickened cream or some ice cream.
-It’s also pretty good just by itself so if you’re not a fan of adding anything extra then you won’t be disappointed.
+It’s also pretty good just by itself, so if you’re not a fan of adding anything extra, then you won’t be disappointed.

 It’s best to use fresh apples in this recipe since using canned wouldn’t make much sense.
-You can use any type of apple but there are a few sorts that will work better than others.
+You can use any type of apple, but there are a few sorts that will work better than others.
 I mention these down in the cooking tips below.

 Slow Cooker Apple Crisp Recipe